 I refuse to believe you get fussier as you get older more experienced (we've banned the "o" word in our house due to occasional bouts of melancholy).
 I mean it's true that answering the question, "Can I get you a cup of tea?" is slightly long-winded these days - "Yes please, quite strong, but not too strong. … Continue reading Tea and Other Transforming Things

 We're climbing the Malvern Hills, and I'm wheezing like a catfish.
 I briefly consider whether dropping dead on a narrow path between trees in sight of the summit, is a good way to go.
 An action exit, so to speak, in pursuit of something beautiful.
 But decide against it.
 There are few walkers up here … Continue reading Hills and giving thanks on All Hallows Eve

 So it wasn't the best weather, and it wasn't the best place.
 The windscreen wipers squeaked double-time all the way there and there was rain on and off all week.
 It was cold.
 The upstairs shower didn't work and the toilets were dodgy.
 The roof in the conservatory leaked in three places and the smoke … Continue reading A lifetime of holidays and I’m still learning…

 I am one of those people who sometimes puts things down and can't find them again - lesson plans, cheques, small children.
 I once left my son in the meat aisle in a supermarket while I popped round the corner for salad, then couldn't remember which meat aisle (Chicken?
 Beef?
 Delicatessen?)
 He turned up eventually, … Continue reading Things I’ve lost and the art of growing down

 Now I know I am a skinflint.
 I can't help it.
 Actually I didn't used to be before I was married.
 I was the kind of person who would put unopened bank statements in the cupboard just in case there was bad news.
 One day my then-fiance opened the cupboard and they all fell out. … Continue reading Smug Painted Toes and the Smile of God

 I'm trying to decide how to age.
 Not on the outside - I have little choice about that and am coming to terms with veiny hands and neck wrinkles like the skin of a T Rex - but on the inside, where it counts.
 After all that's the only part I can control.
 Like when … Continue reading How to Age and the Joy of Nasal Flushing

 I've been struggling with semantic honesty lately.
 Don't know why, but I've found myself analysing what we say and imagining what would happen if we took each other at our word.
 For an English person this could be social suicide because so much of what we say is cultural, not literal, as in, I really should … Continue reading How Merry is Yours so Far?

 The international happiness expert (yes, there is one), Paul Dolan, was on Radio 4 this morning.
 He says true happiness is finding the balance between things we find pleasurable and things we find purposeful.
-He cited having children as an … Continue reading Habits of Delight and the Myth of Joyful Parenting?
+He cited having children as an example, saying that according to all the happiness data, we shouldn’t bother.
+At best they … Continue reading Habits of Delight and the Myth of Joyful Parenting?